rodriguezwil/project-portfolio/README.md

 ## 🎯 Why This Portfolio Matters

 These project artifacts reflect real-world execution — not just strategy.
-Each case study is built on tools I’ve used to manage cross-functional teams, track progress, and deliver scalable telecom and cloud solutions that align with business goals.
+Each case study is grounded in tools and methods I've personally used to manage enterprise initiatives and deliver measurable results.

-By combining stakeholder-focused planning, measurable KPIs, and technical integration, these examples illustrate my value as a **Product & Project Manager** in high-impact environments.
+By combining stakeholder-focused planning, clear KPIs, and hands-on technical integration, these examples showcase my value as a Product & Project Manager driving cloud, telecom, and operational transformation.

 ---